jordan4ibanez/Vmacs/README.md

 ### TODO:

+Fix groups, there should only be 2:
+- Normal
+- SBCL SLIME REPL

 figure out if there's a way to disable region getting removed on shift+tab

 ~~Maybe some sort of linting?~~ (there's nothing)